Ad Agency Names Have Undergone a Transformation

 Would that even have garnered a second look?

 Perhaps in their day, clients wanted a sense of structure and a solid foundation from their ad agencies, and so "name soup" was a good choice to attract clientele.
-It's worth noting that one of the most creative agencies that has ever existed, Doyle Dane Bernbach, was "name soup."
+It's worth noting that one of the most creative agencies that have ever existed, Doyle Dane Bernbach, was "name soup."

 These days, it seems that the new kids on the block are looking at things a little differently.
 Sure, they're not in the top 25, and probably never will be considering the considerable size, history, and billings of their much higher paid competitors.
 But with agencies like Mother and Taxi making big waves, they should not be surprised to see themselves nipping at the heels of the big boys.

 So, in the interests of keeping this industry fresh and "proving it rather than saying it," here's a challenge to 24 of those 25 top agencies – rename yourself.
 It doesn't have to take a long time, or even mean anything.
 Choose a random word or phrase; here's a list to help you out:

 AFTERSHOCK, VOLCANO, BLITZ, WHALE, ALLIGATOR, PHANTOM, CHARADE, BLINKER, CYCLE, STATION, HACKSAW, DRONE, ARRIVAL, GOLD, JUGGLER, PLUG, SCREWDRIVER, YELL, COAL, AIRPORT, CELLAR, TENT, CROWN, ZEBRA, SPONGE, SODA, BOUNDARY, CREAM, RIVER, BOOKWORM, MINT, PORTER, CHERRY, FRICTION, HEAT, GRENADE, and ATLAS.